The toy library is a place where families and caregivers can borrow toys.

 Where is the toy library?
 When is it open?

-The toy library is located at St. George’s United Church (at the corner of 6th & Fitzgerald).
+The toy library is located in the basement of St. George’s United Church (at the corner of 6th & Fitzgerald).
 It is open every Tuesday from 10-11 and the 1st Saturday of the month from 10-11.